Tonia Ahern, Family Education Workshop Facilitator, NJ Connect for Recovery

 Addiction, like any other disease, is not something you automatically know how to deal with when you become a parent.
 In a time when your child needs you the most, it’s important to remember that there is nothing wrong with seeking help.
 For ten years, my son, Roger, struggled with substance use disorder, and for ten years my husband and I felt helpless.
 We desperately wanted to help our son, but we didn’t know how.
 The strain on our family was significant, and looking back I wish I had access to the vital resources that NJ Connect for Recovery, a free, confidential call line focused on helping individuals and families coping with substance use disorders achieve recovery.
 It would have provided me the tools to have gotten help for my son sooner, and provided help for myself and the rest of my family too.

 Addiction recovery is not a simple process—my son overdosed nine times before he finally overcame his substance use disorder and entered recovery.
 It’s important to recognize that recovery is a journey.
-While Roger is recovery today his journey is not over.
-The process can be long, and often times excruciating, straining the both the individual and their loved ones that desperately want to help them.
+While Roger is in recovery today his journey is not over.
+The process can be long, and often times excruciating, straining both the individual and their loved ones who desperately want to help them.
 Nevertheless, recovery is worth the effort and family support can be the strongest tool in aiding a substance user achieve recovery.

 My experience coping with my son’s addiction has inspired me to work with other families to make sure they are aware of the resources that are available to them.
 As an NJ Connect for Recovery Family Education Workshop facilitator, I have been able to teach families effective ways to help their loved ones coping with substance use disorders.
 I truly believe that taking an active role in my son’s recovery process helped get him the treatment he needed to get clean and sustain his recovery today.